Your AI work will be priced as activity or as asset.

 23%

-of product and engineering leaders we've spoken with have a strategy to drive AI adoption, compound learning, and scale it across their org.3 The rest are running experiments with no system to absorb what works.
+of the product and engineering leaders we've spoken with have a strategy to compound AI gains across their org.
+This is directional, based on OLO conversations and roundtables, not a formal market study.3 The rest are running experiments with no system to absorb what works.

 89%

 of organizations say upskilling is more cost-effective than hiring new AI talent.4 The people who can make AI work in your PDLC are already on your team.
-They just need a system.
+They need a system, not more tools.

-The CTO Bottleneck - squeezed from every direction
+The Delivery Squeeze - the leader accountable for delivery is squeezed from every direction

 The problem isn't knowledge.
 It's translating what you know into a plan you feel good about, leadership can fund, and the team can execute without blowing up the roadmap.